liuslevis/deepfind-cli/README.md

 # deepfind-cli

-A multi-agent research tool in both Web App and CLI.
+A multi-agent research tool in both Web App and CLI, which have:

 - Unlimit search in Google / Baidu / Xiaohongshu via opencli
-- Help you watch video in Bilibili and summarize
+- Watch video in Bilibili and summarize
 - Customize any cli as agent tool